downspot/terraform-elastic-beanstalk-docker-vowpal/README.md

 Deployment process:

+Edit `Dockerrun.aws.json` if need be and upload to `s3://example-eva/example-vw/` before deploying.

-Edit `.tfvars` files if need be and run the following:
+Edit `.tfvars` files if need be and run the following.

 `./deploy.sh environment region`